shorebirdtech/website/src/pages/privacy/index.md

 layout: ../../layouts/MarkdownLayout.astro
 title: Privacy Policy
 description: Shorebird Privacy Policy
-last_updated: 03-14-2023
+last_updated: 10-24-2023
 ---

 # Privacy Policy

-_Last updated March 14, 2023._
+_Last updated October 24, 2023._

 ### General Information

-Shorebird (legally Code Town, Inc) is committed to protecting the privacy and security of the information we collect and to being transparent about the ways in which we collect and process your information.
+Code Town, Inc. (d/b/a “Shorebird”) is committed to protecting the privacy and security of the information we collect and to being transparent about the ways in which we collect and process your information.
 This statement (the “Privacy Policy”) sets forth our policies and practices for handling the information we collect from or about you.
-It applies to the websites and online services that we operate and that link to this Privacy Policy (the “Services”).
+It applies to the websites and services that we operate and that link to this Privacy Policy (the “Services”).

 ### Collection of Information

-We collect the following categories of information when you use our Services (including when our mobile applications run on your device):
+We collect the following categories of information when you use our Services:

 - Information you provide directly to us: Contact Information, like name and email address.
   - Sign-In Information, including your username, password, and site registrations.
-  - Survey Responses, including feedback, company name, website, location, GitHub or Discord usernames, and survey responses.
   - Transaction and Billing Data, including your bank account and payment card details (credit card number, expiration date, and credit card security code, where needed to complete a transaction) and billing address.
   - Commercial information, including records of products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
-  - When end-users use apps made with Shorebird, we may collect anonymous device identifiers, if you are utilizing Shorebird's code push service.
+  - When end-users use apps made with Shorebird, we may collect anonymous device identifiers, if you are utilizing Shorebird’s code push service.
   - Correspondence you send to us, such as emails.

 - Information we collect automatically.
 We collect internet, or other electronic network activity information automatically from the devices and browsers that you use, including your IP address, browser type and operating system (including mobile device information, if applicable), errors, performance metrics, and webpage and app interactions.
-We also may collect usage and performance statistics from Shorebird projects.

 We also receive the categories of information described above from other sources, including from users of our Services and third-party services and